 How to Wake Up with Curly Hair

-For a perfect curly hairstyle on the second and third day after washing, moisturize hair with a mask or a leave-in conditioner before going to bed and revive your curls in the morning:
+For a perfect curly hairstyle on the second and third day after washing, moisturize hair with a mask or a leave-in conditioner before going to bed and revive your curls the next morning:

 - Pull hair and roots and give your curls some shake to return the volume to the top sections.
 If you need even more lift, apply hair powder and rub it into your roots.

-- Give some mist to the sections that need restyling; then, scrunch or twist them around your finger.
+- Give some mist to the sections that need restyling; then, scrunch or twist them around your finger to create tighter coils.

-- Use lotion or serum to smooth over any frizzy curls and define the ends.
+- Use lotion or serum to smooth over any frizzy curls and define the tips.

 No way the overnight hairstyle should prevent you from getting a good night’s sleep!
 After our tips on how to sleep with curly hair, the night should no longer be the nightmare for your curls either.